psycedelicAI/high-security-facility-concept/docs/policy-baseline.md

 - incident response

 ## 2. Define Mandatory vs Recommended Controls

-Markera vilka delar som är:
+Mark which parts are:

-- obligatoriska
+- mandatory
-- rekommenderade
+- recommended
-- situationsberoende
+- situation-dependent

 ## 3. Align Baseline With Governance

-Säkerställ att varje policyområde har:
+Ensure that each policy area has:

 - owner
 - approval chain
 - review cycle
 - exception path

 ## 4. Add Review Triggers

-Definiera när policy ska omprövas, exempelvis vid:
+Define when policy must be reassessed, for example in response to:

 - incident
-- större change
+- major change
-- ny zonklassning
+- new zone classification
-- ny credentialtyp
+- new credential type
-- förändrad riskbild
+- changed risk picture

 ## 5. Link Baseline to Implementation Planning

-Använd denna baseline som grund för:
+Use this baseline as a foundation for:

-- kravarbete
+- requirements work
-- arkitekturdetaljering
+- architecture detailing
-- operativ modell
+- operating model
-- kontrollkartläggning
+- control mapping
-- framtida design review
+- future design review

 ---

 # Final Note

-Policy-baselinen är till för att säkerställa att konceptets kärnidéer inte bara blir inspirerande, utan även styrande.
+The policy baseline exists to ensure that the concept’s core ideas do not remain merely inspiring, but also become governing.

-Den centrala principen i detta dokument är:
+The central principle of this document is:

-> **Hög säkerhet kräver inte bara stark design, utan också tydliga grundregler som gör modellen konsekvent, granskningsbar och hållbar över tid.**
+> **High security requires not only strong design, but also clear foundational rules that make the model consistent, reviewable, and sustainable over time.**